tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

    1. Unstranded
    2. Strand-specific for positive (sense) strand
-   3. Strand-specific for negative (antisense) strands
+   3. Strand-specific for negative (antisense) strand

 The solution for generating the unstranded read counts is given below.